Direct answers

 Foreign-born mothers33.0%Share of 2024 live births to foreign-born mothers

-Foreign-resident mothers21.9%Share of 2023 births to foreign-resident mothers
+Foreign-citizenship mothers21.9%Share of 2023 live births to mothers with foreign citizenship

-New Portuguese citizens41,393Foreigners acquiring Portuguese nationality in 2023
+New Portuguese citizens16,985Eurostat acquisition of Portuguese citizenship in 2023

 Integration and demographic indicators